-Kyudo is a Community question answering (cQA) platform for people with diverse background to share information and knowledge.
+Ronin is a community question answering (cQA) platform for people with diverse background to share information and knowledge (see Figure 2).
 The traditional FAQ archives constructed by the experts or companies where anyone can ask and answer questions on any topic, and people seeking information are connected to those who know the answers.
 In cQA, the systems can directly return answers to the queried questions instead of a list of relevant documents, thus providing an effective alternative to the traditional ad-hoc information retrieval.

 In Ronin we first build measure the similarity between concepts in our questions and questions in our case base using a Word2Vec neural network.
 We then incorporate task information using a semantic net similarity algorithm we call NetSim.
 Netsim is based on the algorithm described in Sentence Similarity Using A Semantic Net and Corpus Statistics (Yuhua Li et al).
 These two similarity measures together enable Ronin to better retrieve related dialogues from its case base and use them as a template when guiding the user through their current dialogue.